kanootoko/digitalModel_provision/README.md

 }
 ```

-:living_situation - string, one of the living situations
+:living_situation - string, name of the living situation
+:living_situation_id - int, id of the living situation
+:living_situation_code - string, code of the living situation
 :service - string, one of the services; or null if not specified in request
 :social_group - string, one of the social groups; or null if not specified in request